tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `supplierAccountNumber`: the supplier account number as known in your ERP system
 - `purchaseOrderNumber`: the purchase order number as in your ERP system
 - `destination`: the order delivery destination code and address as in your ERP system

-#### Secondary order fields

-- `terms`: the order terms as agreed with your supplier
-- `properties`: are key-value based custom fields.
-You can user as many as needed, but too many will clutter the portal.
-Use `\n` for line breaks.
-- `notes`: are simple custom fields.
-You can user as many as needed, but too many will clutter the portal.
-Use `\n` for line breaks.
 - `contact`: the employee responsible for this order.
 You can either send his/her email or userName as known in you ERP system

 {% hint style="warn" %}
-`supplierAccountNumber`, `purchaseOrderNumber` and `destination.code` should be unique within your company and never change.
+`supplierAccountNumber`, `purchaseOrderNumber`, `destination.code`, `contact.email` and `contact.userName` should be unique within your company and never change.
 Never renumber or re-use numbers or code's.
 {% endhint %}

 {% hint style="info" %}
 The `supplierAccountNumber` should be set on forehand in the Tradecloud connection with your supplier.
 You can set the account code when inviting a new connection or at any time in the connection overview in the portal.
 {% endhint %}

+#### Secondary order fields

+- `terms`: the order terms as agreed with your supplier
+- `properties`: are key-value based custom fields.
+You can user as many as needed, but too many will clutter the portal.
+Use `\n` for line breaks.
+- `notes`: are simple custom fields.
+You can user as many as needed, but too many will clutter the portal.
+Use `\n` for line breaks.
+- `documents`: contain meta data and link of attached documents.
+See [Attach a document to an order](order/buyer/attach-document.md)

 #### Lines